The Grammar of Legal English

-In a perfect world, you would now be sitting with one of our expert language teachers discussing the grammar of Legal English.
-In the absence of that, we have done our best to put some of the main points of this detailed subject into an article for you.
+Ideally, you would now be sitting with one of our expert Legal English language teachers being coached on the grammar of Legal English.
+In the absence of that, we have done our best to put some of the main points of this detailed subject into this article for you.

 The general rule is that letters to clients should be in plain English whereas contracts, statutes and other "official" legal documents tend to contain formulaic structures that might be difficult to understand even for a lay person, let alone a student who is not a native speaker.
 Having noted that, it is worth bearing in mind that the vast majority of British lawyers rely on templates when writing contracts.